 Are you struggling to get more people subscribing to your email list for your health coach business?
 Email marketing may not be as effective since it once was since the advent of social media and people’s email inboxes becoming more and more inundated with junk email, but it is still one of the best ways to build a relationship with your client base.

-There are several key strategies for increasing both the number of subscribers you get as well as the amount of people that open your emails.
-The first key point is that you should focus first on delivering high quality content in the majority of your communications as opposed to endless sales messages.
-If people know, like and trust you as an authority in your field they are much more likely to purchase your services.
+There are several key strategies for increasing both the number of subscribers you get as well as the number of people that open your emails.
+The first key point is that you should focus first on delivering high-quality content in the majority of your communications as opposed to endless sales messages.
+If people know, like, and trust you as an authority in your field they are much more likely to purchase your services.

 Focus Your Content